telerik/winforms-docs/virtualgrid/virtualgrid-getting-started.md

 ### Using the virtual grid

 1\.
 To use the grid you should first specify the the count of columns and rows.
-In addition, you should subscribe to the __CellValueNeeded__ and __CellValuePushed__ events which are used for populating the grid with data and updating the data source when a values are changed:
+In addition, you should subscribe to the __CellValueNeeded__ and __CellValuePushed__ events which are used for populating the grid with data and updating the data source when values are changed:

 {{source=..\SamplesCS\VirtualGrid\VirtualGridGettingStarted.cs region=InitGrid}}
 {{source=..\SamplesVB\VirtualGrid\VirtualGridGettingStarted.vb region=InitGrid}}